 - 6.1 Clause 2.4.9 of the DCP requires the final specification of land use rights for land in a sector to be chosen from the supplementary table of development in the DCP for the particular land use element.
-If a purpose set out in column B of the supplementary table of development is not nominated for land in the sector, then that purpose thereafter for that land becomes permissible development (column C). - 6.2 Land within the sector may be used for the purposes specified in column A of the supplementary table of development for the Major Community Facilities and Major Open Space land use element, which are the key elements of this Sector Plan. - 6.3 The following purposes in column B of the supplementary table of development for the Major Community Facilities and Major Open Space land use element are nominated for the land in this sector: - Indoor Recreation - Outdoor Recreation - Community Premises - Public Utilities - Communication Station (where collocated on light poles)
+If a purpose set out in column B of the supplementary table of development is not nominated for land in the sector, then that purpose thereafter for that land becomes permissible development (column C). - 6.2 Land within the sector may be used for the purposes specified in column A of the supplementary table of development for Major Open Space land use element, which is the key element of this Sector Plan. - 6.3 The following purposes in column B of the supplementary table of development for the Major Open Space land use element are nominated for the land in this sector: - Outdoor Recreation - Public Utilities - Communication Station (where collocated on light poles)

-The other purposes set out in column B of the supplementary tables of development for the Major Community Facilities and Major Open Space elements are permissible purposes for land in this sector (ie. they become column C purpose).
+The other purposes set out in column B of the supplementary tables of development for the Major Open Space element are permissible purposes for land in this sector (ie. they become a column C purpose).